muppet9010/factorio-muppet-streamer/README.md

 Aggressive Driver
 ---------------

-The player is locked inside their vehicle and forced to drive forwards for the set duration.
+The player is locked inside their vehicle and forced to drive forwards for the set duration, they may have control over the steering.
 This is a Time Duration event.

 - Command syntax: `/muppet_streamer_aggressive_driver [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: